vlitejs/vlite/src/plugins/README.md

 Each plugin must declare with which provider it is compatible and for which type of media (`video|audio`) with the public instance field.

-Example of the subtitle plugin only compatible with the HTML5 video:
+Example of the subtitle plugin compatible with the HTML5 video:

 ```js
 class Subtitle {